aubindetrez/implPower/Documentation/Notation.md

 - opcode
 - Subtype (ST). a bit which specifies the subformat uses by an instruction.
 - Load Store (LS)
+- Effective Address (EA)
+- (RA) is a field in the instruction
+- err.
+Short for "Error", all signals starting with `err_` are in the design to help debugging
+- dbg.
+Short for "Debug", all signals starting with `dbg_` are in the design to help with debugging
+- addr.
+Short for "Address"

 # Notation
 I am using the same notation at the PowerISA.